-Thinking of renting and don’t know whether to go with a condo or an apartment?
+Thinking of renting an apartment, and not sure whether to rent a condo or an apartment?
+This is a good question!

 What’s the difference between them anyway?

-Generally speaking, a condo is owned by an individual/landlord and maintenance requests must go through this individual, whereas an apartment is usually owned by a larger company.
-Typically maintenance goes through a larger property management company.
+Generally speaking, a condominium or condo is owned by an individual/landlord, whereas an apartment is usually owned by a larger professionally managed company.

 Condo

-Typically, you are renting from the actual owner of the unit – as condos are usually made up of individual owners (or entities that own several condos).
+Typically, in a condo you are renting from the actual owner of the unit (as condos are made up of individual owners).

 PROS: